I've heard of using "baby sign language" - even with hearing kids. Does it work? Does it help? Thanks so much for your input.

 Many of the emotional meltdowns children experience between about 9 and 30 months old bubble up from the frustration of not being able to communicate.
 Their ideas far outstrip their language skills.
 The “terrible twos” are less terrible the more children learn how to get across their intense and conflicting thoughts.

-Baby signs are a wonderful way to do this.
+Baby sign language is a wonderful way to do this.
 Shaking the head or moving the hand is far easier to learn than the intricate manipulation of the lips, jaw, and tongue necessary for each new word.
 Large muscle coordination is learned before small muscle coordination – at about the same time kids want to express themselves.

 Before their first birthdays, most babies are interested in learning a few high impact words: “No,” “bye-bye,” and the names of the important people and animals in their lives.
 Parents waving with each goodbye, shaking the head with each “no,” and petting the back of the hand when talking about the kitty will make this much easier.
 You may also want to pick out signs to indicate each of the other family members.